Ryanjlowe/Amazon-Pinpoint-POC/README.md

 1. Choose **Choose files** and select the **asset_endpoints.json** file downloaded above.
 1. Choose **Create segment** to begin importing.

 > The follow attributes are part of the sample dataset.
 A better POC would be to use the customers' real end-user data using the sample dataset as a guide.
+These attributes should come out of the work of the "Data Readiness Prep Work" section above.

 The following User Attributes are loaded in the sample file:
 * `FirstName`